lupantech/chameleon-llm/README.md

 ## 💥 News 💥

+- **[2023.04.24]** Our work has been featured in a [MarkTechPost](https://www.marktechpost.com/2023/04/24/meet-chameleon-a-plug-and-play-compositional-reasoning-framework-that-harnesses-the-capabilities-of-large-language-models/) article.
+- **[2023.04.23]** Our research has been recognized as one of the "Top ML Papers of the Week" by [DAIR.AI](https://www.linkedin.com/pulse/top-ml-papers-week-dair-ai-8e/?trackingId=w6D1Ow8FxKSTjgdFuwgYnQ%3D%3D).
 - **[2023.04.22]** Thrilled to announce that our work has been featured on [WorldofAI](https://www.youtube.com/watch?v=EWFixIk4vjs&ab_channel=WorldofAI)'s [YouTube channel](https://www.youtube.com/watch?v=EWFixIk4vjs&ab_channel=WorldofAI)!
 - **[2023.04.21]** Our work is the trending project on https://trends.vercel.app. [[Link](https://raw.githubusercontent.com/lupantech/chameleon-llm/main/assets/trend.png)]
 - **[2023.04.20]** Huge thanks to [John Nay](https://twitter.com/johnjnay/status/1649036276627132418) for sharing our work on [Twitter](https://twitter.com/johnjnay/status/1649036276627132418)!